mobizt/ReadyMail/README.md

 Note that, the following code uses the lambda expression as the SMTPResponseCallback callback in `SMTPClient::connect`.

-The SSL connection mode and await options are set true by default which can be change via its parameters.
+The SSL connection mode and await options are set true by default which can be changed via its parameters.

 Then authenticate using `SMTPClient::authenticate` by providing the auth credentials and the type of authentication enum e.g. `readymail_auth_password`, `readymail_auth_access_token` and `readymail_auth_disabled`